 Theorem \ref{thm1} obviously follows from the two propositions above.
 Let us prove Theorem \ref{thm2}.

-\textsc{Proof of Theorem \ref{thm2}.} Let us consider the set $\mL$ of smooth Lyapounov functions which have the property that they take values in $[0,1]$ and have only two singular values $0$ and $1$.
+\textsc{Proof of Theorem \ref{thm2}.} Let us consider the set $\mL$ of Lyapounov functions $\tau$ which have the property that they take values in $[-1,1]$ and that each point of $\tau^{-1}(]-1,1[)\cap \mD(\mC)$ is regular for $\tau$ (in other words, values in $]-1,1[$ are relative regular values).
 We endow $\mL$ with the topology of $C^1$ convergence on compact sets.
-It is a separable metric space.
+Being a subset of the separable metric space $C^1_{loc}(M,\Rm)$, it is a separable metric space.
 We consider a dense sequence $\tau_i$ in $\mL$.
-There exists a positive sequence $a_i$ such that $\tau=\sum a_i \tau_i$ converges in $C^k$ for each $k$ on each compact set.
+There exists a positive sequence $a_i$ such that $\tau=\sum a_i \tau_i$ converges in $C^k$ for each $k$ on each compact set (see \cite{fathi97} for example).
 We can moreover assume that $a_{i+1}\leq a_i/5$.
 We claim that the sum $\tau$ then satisfies all the conclusions of Theorem \ref{thm2}.